LionelDraghi/List_Image/README.md

 Only tested on my Linux box, but the sources and tests should run nice on most platform, including windows.
 The `List_Image` package deals with line terminator for multiline styles.
-Default value of the `EOL` parameter is CR/LF, but you can change it at `List_Style` instantiation time.
+Default value of the `EOL` parameter is CR/LF, that should be OK for most platforms, but you can change it at `Image_Style` instantiation time.

 Lionel